How To Start Create an Indoor Garden For Your NYC Apartment in Spring

 As mentioned earlier, all plants will need some maintenance.
 Depending on the plant, this can involve daily, weekly, or monthly work.
 However, some maintenance is unavoidable, and includes activities like:

-• Watering: Some plants need to be watered every day, and some can go as long as a month.
+Some plants need daily watering, and some can go weeks without a drop.
 It depends on the plant and the placement of said plant.
 There are easy ways to tell if a plant needs water.
-Seeing if the leaves are discolored and dry is the most common sign, but the soil can also be an indicator.
-Poking a finger into the soil is an easy way to see if itโ€™s dry or not.
-If the soil is dry, give the plant a little drink.
+The leaves are a quick indicator of if the plant needs water, but the soil is also a good marker.
+Poke a finger into the soil to see if the top layer is dry or not If the soil is dry, give the plant a little drink.
+The most effective way to water plants is through bottom watering, where you fill a large bowl or tray with water, then put the plant in.
+The plant slurps up water from the roots, and stops drinking when it’s done.
+This helps prevent root rot.ย

-• Replacing Soil/Repotting Plants: Eventually, a plant will consume all the nutrients soil can provide.
+Eventually, a plant will consume all the nutrients soil can provide.
 No matter the plant, itโ€™s good to replace soil on an annual basis, though some soils can last up to 18 months.
 Essentially, itโ€™s time to switch soil, or completely repot a plant if roots are coming out of the top of the pot or the draining hole at the bottom.
 If a plant is too top heavy, or has limp leaves, it is another sign that a plant might need a bigger home.

-• Pruning: Some plants, flowers, and herbs especially, can grow a little wild.
+Some plants, flowers, and herbs especially, can grow a little wild.
 For this reason, itโ€™s good to prune regularly.
 Pruning a plant will also help it grow back stronger, and encourage proper nutrient consumption.
 Pruning too much, however, can kill a plant, so it pays to be cautious.

 Faye Chou